microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOwnedDevice.md

 ## Description

 The `Get-EntraBetaUserOwnedDevice` cmdlet gets registered devices owned by the specified user in Microsoft Entra ID.
-Specify the `ObjectId` parameter to get a specific user owned devices.

 ## Examples